 In this section, we briefly describe the basic principle of three registration refinement techniques.
-Suppose there is a control point set \mathbf{P} on a source surface S_P , and another control point set \mathbf{Q} on a destination surface S_Q .
-If we have Kcontrol points on each surface and $k = 0, \ldots, K - 1$, then the registration problem is estimating a rigid body transformation $\mathbf{T} = [\mathbf{R}|\mathbf{t}]$ which minimizes an alignment error measure ε such that
+Suppose there is a control point set P on a source surface $\mathscr{S}P$ , and another control point set Q on a destination surface $\mathscr{S}Q$ .
+If we have K control points on each surface and $k = 0, \ldots, K - 1$ , then the registration problem is estimating a rigid body transformation $T = [\mathbf{R}|\mathbf{t}]$ which minimizes an alignment error measure $\epsilon$ such that

-$$\epsilon = \sum{k=1}^{K} \|\mathbf{Q}k - (\mathbf{R}\mathbf{P}k + \mathbf{t})\|^2.$$ (1)
+$$\epsilon = \sum{k=1}^{K} \|\boldsymbol{Q}k - (\boldsymbol{R}\boldsymbol{P}k + \boldsymbol{t})\|^2.$$ (1)

-In general, source control point set \mathbf{P} is selected by sampling the source surface-randomly or uniformly, and filtered by some constraints to delete unreliable control points.
-The destination control point set \mathbf{Q} is the conjugate of the source point set, which is determined by a matching criterion.
+In general, source control point set P is selected by sampling the source surface-randomly or uniformly, and filtered by some constraints to delete unreliable control points.
+The destination control point set Q is the conjugate of the source point set, which is determined by a matching criterion.

 Point-to-point technique (or ICP technique) is the most common technique.
-From a source control point \mathbf{p} on the source surface, the ICP algorithm searches the closest point \mathbf{q} on the destination surface.
-Figure 1(a) shows a basic diagram of the ICP algorithm.
-An error metric d_s is the distance between two control points.
+From a source control point p on the source surface, the ICP algorithm searches the closest point q on the destination surface.
+Fig. 1(a) shows a basic diagram of the ICP algorithm.
+An error metric $d_s$ is the distance between two control points.
 In order to search the closest point, a searching technique, e.g. kd-tree, is commonly used.
 However, when a multi-view registration concerned, we need to rebuild kd-trees of the multiple surfaces at every iteration of registration.

 Point-to-plane registration is another common technique.
 It searches the intersection on the destination surface from the normal vector of the source point.
-As shown in the Figure 1(b), the destination control point \mathbf{q}' is the projection of \mathbf{p} onto the tangent plane at \mathbf{q} which is the intersection from the normal of \mathbf{p} .
-One of the previous investigations is done by Chen and Medioni [8].
-To find control points, they use a root searching technque similar to Newton-Raphson technique in an orthographic coordinate system.
-Bergevin et al. [3] also use a similar technique with that of Chen and Medioni.
+As shown in the Fig. 1(b), the destination control point q' is the projection of p onto the tangent plane at q which is the intersection from the normal of p.
+One of the previous investigations is done by Chen and Medioni (Chen and Medioni, 1992).
+To find control points, they use a root searching technique similar to Newton-Raphson technique in an orthographic coordinate system.
+Bergevin et al. (1996) also use a similar technique with that of Chen and Medioni.
 They employ an image-based control point searching technique to reduce searching time.